YodaSpow/EmailDevTools/README.md

 <p align="center">A cross-browser development tool for HTML email</p>

 ### Info
-EmailTools allows you to see Image Alt styling, empty links and have a fast over of an HTML email WITHOUT touching the source code for the HTML.
+EmailTools allows you to see Image Alt styling, empty links and have a **fast overview** of an HTML email WITHOUT touching the source code for the HTML.

 **Note:** _Javascript NEEDs to come out of HTML for send-time through your Email Service Provider (ESP).